ibm-cloud-docs/key-protect/st-init-cli.md

 ## Next steps
 {: #st-init-cli-next-steps}

-Now that your instance has been created, you have admin identities that can be used to operate it, and have created your master key and given Key Protect access to perform actions on your instance, you are ready to do things like:
+Now that your instance has been created, you have admin identities that can be used to operate it, and have created your master key and given {{site.data.keyword.keymanagementserviceshort}} access to perform actions on your instance, you are ready to do things like:

 * [Create a root key](/docs/key-protect?topic=key-protect-create-root-keys).
 You can have a maximum of 500 root or standard keys that are in any state, including `Destroyed`.
 * [Create key rings](/docs/key-protect?topic=key-protect-grouping-keys).
 You can have a maximum of 50 key rings per service instance.